Carl B. Hancock

-Carl is president of the Alabama Music Educators Association (AMEA) and serves on the editorial board of the Journal of Research in Music Education.
+Carl is the immediate past-president of the Alabama Music Educators Association (AMEA) and served on the editorial board of the Journal of Research in Music Education.
 He was the national chair of the Learning and Development Special Research Interest Group and Affective Response Special Research Interest Group for the Society for Research in Music Education.
 Regionally, he represented music education on the southern board of the College Music Society and served as the research chair and collegiate advisor for the AMEA.

 Carl received his Doctor of Philosophy in Music Education degree with a certificate in college teaching from Florida State University.
 His graduate work was with the University Bands and the Center for Music Research.
 He also received his Bachelor and Master of Music Education degrees from Florida State University.